Einenlum/yaml-revealer/README.md

             myVar2:
                foo: "foo"
                bar: "bar"
-               specialKey: "Hi"
+    >          specialKey: "Hi"

-Jumping on the last line (or typing `<Leader>yml` on it) will automatically make vim echo
+Moving to the indicated line will automatically make vim echo

     myRoot > secondChild > myVar2 > specialKey

 ### Search for a specific key

-Typing `<Leader>ys` will display a prompt to search a specific key.
+Typing `:call SearchYamlKey()` will display a prompt to search a specific key.

     Search for a Yaml key: